mimoun-ellebbar/featured-github-php-projects/README.md

 ```bash
 docker compose up --build
 ```
 Wait 2-3 minutes for the build.
 You'll see "ready to handle connections" when it's done.
-Database migrations run automatically.

 **4. Open your browser:**
 ```